 CALL statement to invoke such a method or subprogram.
 The call specification tells the database which Java method, or which named procedure in which shared library, to invoke when an invocation is made.
 It also tells the database what type conversions to make for the arguments and return value.

-To create or replace a procedure in your own schema, you must have the
+To create or replace a standalone procedure in your schema, you must have the

 PROCEDURE system privilege.

-To invoke a call spec, you may need additional privileges, for example, the
+To invoke a call specification, you may need additional privileges, for example, the

-EXECUTE object privilege on the C library for a C call spec.
+EXECUTE object privilege on the C library for a C call specification.